5 signs stress induced weight gain is happening to you

 3. Poor sleep

 Cortisol is more than a stress response hormone that regulates your metabolism, blood pressure and immune system.
 It is also responsible for regulating your sleep/wake cycle.
-However, too much cortisol is associated with interrupted sleep and leads to increased fat storage and hunger.
+Too much cortisol is associated with interrupted sleep and leads to increased fat storage and hunger.
 A study published in the European Journal of Clinical Nutrition, suggested that people who were partially sleep-deprived consumed around 385 calories more per day than people who were not.
 (3) In addition, sleep deprivation contributes to chronic stress, thus creating a vicious cycle.

 4. Stubborn Belly Fat